-CCP Gransden is developing technologies for future electric vehicles with advanced lightweight composite research that will help deliver longer zero-emissions range, greater performance and a more dynamic driving experience.
+CCP Gransden has supported development of technologies for future electric vehicles.
+Our advanced lightweight composite research is helping deliver longer zero-emissions range, greater performance and a more dynamic driving experience.

-CCP Gransden is one of the advanced composite manufacturing partners in the Project Tucana consortium.
+CCP Gransden was one of the advanced composite manufacturing partners in the Project Tucana consortium.

-Project Tucana also involves: Jaguar Land Rover, Warwick Manufacturing Group (WMG), EXPERT Tooling and Automation, Broetje-Automation UK, Toray International UK, and The Centre for Modelling & Simulation (CFMS).
+Project Tucana also involved: Warwick Manufacturing Group (WMG), EXPERT Tooling and Automation, Broetje-Automation UK, Toray International UK, and The Centre for Modelling & Simulation (CFMS).

-Jaguar Land Rover aims to increase their vehicles’ stiffness by 30 per cent, cut weight by 35kg, and enhance the crash safety structure.
-Extra capacity will be utilised to fit larger and more powerful batteries with increased range.
+- Jaguar Land Rover aims to increase their vehicles’ stiffness by 30 per cent, cut weight by 35kg, and enhance the crash safety structure.
+Extra capacity could be utilised to fit larger and more powerful batteries with increased range.

-CCP Gransden are proud to champion these automotive performance improvements and are excited to see the benefits realised as soon as 2022 when Jaguar Land Rover expects to have developed a fleet of prototype Tucana test vehicles.
+CCP Gransden are proud to champion these automotive performance improvements and are excited to see the benefits realised in future projects.